 So let’s do just that, shall we…..

-To understand clutter, you need to define where it comes from, and I believe that clutter really emerges from indecision.
+To understand clutter, you need to define where it comes from, and I believe that it really emerges from indecision.

 We have stuff around our homes because we haven’t decided where to put them, and we have clutter in our lives because we haven’t taken control and decided what is and isn’t important to us.

-When we don’t make decisions – we end up with clutter in our lives – simple.
+When we don’t make decisions – we end up with STUFF in our lives – simple.